DJJJJJJ/SMG_PolSAR/README.md

 # 《PolSAR vehicle recognition via scattering mechanism-driven hybrid attention》
-The High-resolution Airborne PolSAR vehicle recognition dataset (ATR-HAPVR) can be found in [sciencedb](https://doi.org/10.57760/sciencedb.j00001.01627 "ATR-HAPV").
+The High-resolution Airborne PolSAR vehicle recognition dataset (ATR-HAPV) can be found in [sciencedb](https://doi.org/10.57760/sciencedb.j00001.01627 "ATR-HAPV").

 # Citation
 Please cite this paper if you want to use it in your work.